-The school expects all students to dress in a manner that is appropriate for a school day and which will not substantially disrupt the educational process and climate or be a safety or health concern.
+Dress Code – The school expects all students to dress in a manner that is appropriate for a school day and which will not substantially disrupt the educational process and climate or be a safety or health concern.
 Clothing must be worn in such a way that genitals, buttocks, and breasts are fully covered with opaque fabric.
-At a minimum all students must wear the following: A shirt (with fabric in the front, back, and on the sides under the arms), AND pants/jeans or the equivalent (for example, a skirt, sweatpants, leggings, a dress or shorts), AND shoes.
+At a minimum all students must wear the following: A Shirt (with fabric in the front, back, and on the sides under the arms), AND Pants/jeans or the equivalent (for example, a skirt, sweatpants, leggings, a dress or shorts), AND Shoes.

-• Any item that obscures the face or ears (except as a religious observance), including hoods.
+- Any item that obscures the face or ears (except as a religious observance, medical reasons, or state health mandate).

 This is not an all-inclusive list.
 Administrative discretion will apply in all cases.